 At the Tech Trek camp the girls are immersed in a world that empowers and encourages them to think about themselves as future scientists, engineers, mathematicians, and computer specialists.

 The forty-four 8th grade girls who attended the week-long Tech Trek Florida camp in June left camp with a much greater appreciation of the wide range of interesting opportunities available in the STEM fields (Science, Technology, Engineering and Math) than before they arrived at camp.
 The camp took place on the campus of Eckerd College in St. Petersburg from June 27– July 3, 2015.
 These girls were selected from a pool of 250 then 7th grade girls who were nominated by their science or math teachers and then went through a selection process that included responses to questions, an essay and finally a personal interview.

 The camp activities included workshops, hands on exploration, investigation, experimenting and learning about robots, aeronautics, geology, food chemistry, forensics, mathematical and engineering applications, computer simulation, and coding Apps, along with gaining insights into some of Florida’s environmental problems.
 Six STEM career professional women and role models explained what their careers included, why they enjoyed the work they did, and how exciting STEM careers could be.
 The girls described their camp experiences as “awesome”, “extraordinary”, “exciting”, “incredible” and “a unique educational experience.

 Florida’s Tech Trek 2016 camp will take place on Palm Beach State College’s Boca Raton Campus from June 12th through the 18th.
 184 girls from 18 branches have been nominated by a science or math teacher to attend the 2016 camp.
 All of these girls have been sent applications to complete and return by February 1st.
 Every girl who returns her application will be interviewed by an AAUW committee during February or early March.
 The committee to select the 60 girls to be invited to the camp will meet in mid March.
-More information about the selection process can be obtained by contacting Sue Slone, 2016 Tech Trek Camp Director, at email@example.com or Helen Zientek, Assistant Camp Director, at firstname.lastname@example.org.
+More information about the selection process can be obtained by contacting Sue Slone, 2016 Tech Trek Camp Director, at firstname.lastname@example.org or Helen Zientek, Assistant Camp Director, at email@example.com.